-You will have solid agency experience, able to manage the day to day across your projects.
-You will be a confident communicator, who interacts well with the internal team, along with excellent client management skills.
+You will be positive and energetic, a great team player and happy to muck in to deliver.
+You will have solid agency experience, and be confident communicator, who interacts well with the internal team, along with excellent client management skills.

 A down to earth, can-do attitude and being a pro-active team player will suit this agency.

-If you are looking for a rewarding role, working with an agency that fosters growth and development – send your CV and work to Ginnaya Turner at The Creative Store, email Ginnaya@thecreativestore.co.nz, or call The Creative Store on (09) 365 1077 for more details.
-Reference Job 2591.
+If you are looking for a rewarding role, working with an agency that fosters growth and development, send your CV to Ginnaya Turner at The Creative Store, email Ginnaya@thecreativestore.co.nz, or call The Creative Store on (09) 365 1077 for more details.
+Ref: 21357.

 Visit The Creative Store website www.thecreativestore.co.nz to view all our jobs online.

 To be honest, I normally see the comments here as full of agendas and games, but in this case I think everyone would agree.
 What happened?!
 Instant Kiwi should be kiwi fun, not tedious yarns from weird NZers...

 If you un-earthed hundreds of great stories about how people play, why didn't you tell them?
 These are dead boring.
 Tedious.
 Where's the excitement, the fun attitude, the prize?!

 Where's the energy?
 The fun?
 Where's one of the hundreds of interesting stories you found?
 Because this is awful, tedious, lame and boring advertising - people just will not watch.
 Such a shame to see Instant Kiwi languish with this ...